Computing with necklaces on elliptic curves: Background

 Suppose $p$ is inert.
-Then $\rho(G_F)$ has at least $(p+1)/2>2$ elements if $j(E)=1728$.
-If $p>5$ and $j(E)=0$, there are at least $(p+1)/3>2$ elements.
-As $\rho(G_F)$ contains more than $2$ elements, it cannot be contained in a nonoca other than the non-split Cartan group it already belongs to.
+Then $\rho(G_F)$ has at least $(p+1)/n$ elements.
+The lower bounds on $p$ ensure that this is greater than~$2$.
+As $\rho(G_F)$ contains more than $2$ elements, $\rho(G_\QQ)$ cannot be contained in a nonoca other than the normaliser of $C_\mathcal O$.
 Therefore there is a unique necklace defined over~$\QQ$.